 It is the responsibility of the State to guarantee the distribution of goods and services across society by treating the people as equals.
-Over the years, despite lofty claims by political parties, fact remains that governments at the Centre and in the States, including Madhya Pradesh, have failed to address the issue of rising inequality and inequities. -Lalit Shastri, President Ugta Suraj Party
+Over the years, despite lofty claims by political parties, fact remains that governments at the Centre and in the States, including Madhya Pradesh, have failed to address the issue of rising inequality and inequities. -Lalit Shastri

-Lalit Shastri, the President of the newly launched political party – Ugta Suraj Party (USP)- is rattled by the fact that successive governments have failed to recognise the importance of equity and how it is linked to development.
+Lalit Shastri, Editor-in-Chief Newsroom24x7, is rattled by the fact that successive governments have failed to recognise the importance of equity and how it is linked to development.

 Another problem, according to Shastri, is that those manning the government’s administrative set up have neither been trained nor motivated to be pragmatic.
 When it comes to the government’s working, what’s generally missing is justice with fairness and moral rectitude.
 This spirit is mostly absent when the ministers or officials put down their noting, issue orders or pass on instructions to their subordinates for implementation

-Focusing on the issue of rising inequality and inequities, Shastri said, we recognise equity as a central goal for programming and framing policies.
-We are committed to all-round economic growth, speedy and sustainable development.
-Our focused attention will be on human welfare and people’s happiness.
-This will be achieved with focused thrust on human resource development – from the primary to higher technical education level, coupled with development of the economic infrastructure on a mission mode.
+Focusing on the issue of rising inequality and inequities, Shastri said, we have to recognise equity as a central goal for programming and framing policies.
+Political parties should be committed to all-round economic growth, speedy and sustainable development.
+There should be focused attention on human welfare and people’s happiness.
+This can be achieved with focused thrust on human resource development – from the primary to higher and technical education level, coupled with development of the economic infrastructure (for all) in mission mode.

-Addressing rising inequity is firmly in our agenda, Shastri emphasised.
-We are aware that due to gaps that governments have failed to fill, it will be difficult to rapidly bring about equity but we will never be lagging behind and shall be working on a time-bound programme to overcome this challenge, said Shastri.
+Addressing the problem of rising inequity should be the agenda of anyone in power, Shastri emphasised.
+We are aware that due to gaps that successive governments have failed to fill, it is difficult to rapidly bring about equity but those in power should not lag behind when it comes to working on a time-bound manner to overcome this challenge, Shastri observed.

 Shastri further said: